 Tragically, just when he saw the emerging reality of one of his most cherished dreams, illness forced him to abandon his editorial duties.
 The disappointment must have been intense.
 But even then he could not disassociate himself from the project.
 When he encouraged me to accept the editorship of the Journal in his place, he indicated that though gravely ill he would like to remain active in its production.
 What a man!

 To associate with him was to respect him.
 Those of us who knew him well recognized in him the touchstone of quality, both personal and professional.
 Hans-Jørgen Holman, our colleague, our friend, was a man we loved and admired.

 Dr. James McGee was serving as acting chairman of IAMA's, Association of Adventist Musicologists at the time of Holman's death.

 It was my privilege to study under Dr. Hans-Jørgen Holman while pursuing graduate study in music at Andrews University in the 1960’s.
 My respect for him as a person and as a visionary increased even further as we worked together during the formation of the International Adventist Musicians Association in the summer of 1984.

-I remember with fondness a meeting on the AU campus where Hans-Jørgen joined with officers of IAMA to discuss ideas for a professional journal.
+I remember with fondness a meeting on the AU campus in 1984 where Hans-Jørgen joined with officers of IAMA to discuss ideas for a professional journal.
 He was excited about the potential for such a magazine and eagerly accepted the invitation extended to him at that time to be its editor, as well as serve as chair of the Association of Adventist Musicologists, part of the initial organization of IAMA.